jessedc/JCTiledScrollView/README.md

 # JCTiledScrollView

 JCTiledScrollView is a set of classes that wraps UIScrollView and CATiledLayer.
 It aims to simplify displaying large images and PDFs at multiple zoom scales.
+As the project evolves it's moving towards becoming a fully featured custom map view replacement with gestures and annotation support.

 JCTiledScrollView is under continuous development by [Jesse Collis][3] <jesse@jmcultimedia.com.au>.

-Feature requests and pull-requests are more than welcome.
+Feature requests and pull-requests are most welcome.

 ### Features